 In addition, soreness can be soothed by rinsing your mouth with a warm salt-water rinse.
 Dissolve one teaspoonful of salt in eight ounces of warm water, and rinse your mouth vigorously.
 Placing an over-the-counter topical anesthetic on the affected area may also help.
 This soothing aid can be found in your local pharmacy or grocery store.

-If the tenderness is interfering with your daily routine, take the recommended dose of over-the-counter Ibuprofen (Advil® or Motrin®), as long as we have not instructed you otherwise.
+If the tenderness is interfering with your daily routine, take the recommended dose of over-the-counter Ibuprofen (Advil® or Motrin®), as long as Dr. Held has not instructed you otherwise.
 Ibuprofen is a non-steroidal anti-inflammatory drug.
 The anti-inflammatory property should give relief in addition to the “anti-discomfort” property.